syiming/testbed/docs/source/support/gcp.md

 ### Colab vs. GCP

+While Colab is good for assignments, and is still a helpful and free tool for experimentation for your project, you will likely need a dedicated GPU instance when you start training on large datasets and collaborating as a team:

+* Colab will disconnect after 12 hours or ~30 min of idling (and you will lose your unsaved data).
+A GCP VM instance will not disconnect untill you stop it (or run out of credits).

+* A GCP VM instance's disk space allows you to deal with larger datasets.
+In Colab's case, you will have to save all your data and models to Google Drive.

+* Colab does not innately support real-time collaboration.

+* You can choose your GPU models and can set >1 GPUs for distributed training on GCP.

+The ideal way is to use both efficiently, For example, use Colab to ensure that the model is converging before spinning up the GCP resources.

+### Key elements of GCP

 There are 3 basic elements in GCP to run a machine learning (ML) model: bucket, virtual machine (VM) and TPU.

-## Overview

-### Bucket
+#### Bucket

 [A bucket](https://cloud.google.com/storage/docs/key-terms#buckets) is a stable storage space to store data.

-### Virtual Machine (VM)
+#### Virtual Machine (VM)

 A [VM](https://cloud.google.com/compute/docs/instances) is an **expensive** operating system.
-We run Python ML program from VM.
-VM can read the data from buckets to build an ML model.
+We run machine learning Python programs from our VM's.
+Virtual machines can read the data from buckets to build an ML model.
 We can store the results of our model to buckets.

-### TPU
+#### TPU

 [TPU](https://cloud.google.com/tpu/docs) is also **expensive**.
-When ML program is run on VM, the program uses TPU to accelerate computation for ML models.
+When ML programs are run on VM's, the program uses TPU to accelerate computation for ML models.

-## Remember to shut down expensive elements!
+### Shutting down expensive elements!

-As mentioned, VM and TPU are expensive.
-So we should <span style="color:red">shut down</span> TPU and VM when not using them.
+As mentioned, VM's and TPU's are expensive.
+So we should <span style="color:red">shut down</span> TPU and VM when  we're not using them.
 *   We can shut them down using command lines or web interfaces manually.
 But we easily forget to do so.
 *   We will provide instructions on shutting them down automatically by [a script below](#automatic-shutdown).